ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 you'd love to not override an entire tool definition to tweak it.

 We got you.
 Now, this little feature only allows you to add arguments to the end of a tool command line.
 Not the beginning.
-And, you can't remove arguments with this hack.
+And, you can’t remove arguments with this hack.

 Further, this little feature is a blanket application across all uses of a